 After the head-on collision, the Chevrolet Impala struck a semi-tractor trailer driven by a 61-year-old man from Warren.
 Two other vehicles were damaged by debris from the initial crash: a 2010 Ford Focus driven by a 16-year-old boy from Holt, and a 2003 Nissan Pathfinder driven by a 41-year-old Lansing man.

 The driver of the Impala was transported with minor injuries to Sparrow Hospital in Lansing by Livingston County EMS; the woman driving the Dodge Dart was transported with minor injuries to Providence Hospital in Novi by Livingston County EMS.
 The other drivers involved were not injured.
+A personal injury lawyer has been contacted by the injured drivers.

 The highway was closed for approximately one hour during the investigation and cleanup.